adhywiranata/react-native-wistia-player/README.md

 | videoId   | YES      | set which video to play                    |
 | style     | NO       | add additional style to WebView player     |
 | onMessage | NO       | function to handle onMessage WebView event |

+## Methods

+- togglePlaying()
+  toggle the play/pause state of the video.

+- setPlaybackSpeed(speed: Number)
+  sets the playback speed of the video.
+Defaults 1.

+## License

+MIT